tblais11/BIOL3070-Blais/Warm-up-mosquitoes-final-[Trenton-Blais].md

 other birds (Komar et al., 2003) as the figure below details.
 This could have major implications in the amplification of West Nile Virus if mosquitoes often get blood meals from the house finch.
-In this study, we will look to answer that very question.
+In this study, we will look to answer that very question, namely which bird species is likely acting as an amplifying host of West Nile Virus?

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column